YOU’VE GOT QUESTIONS

 New “Auntie” questions will get posted to our WRN Facebook page and here on this website (follow the link below) every Sunday afternoon.
 Sometimes we get a lot of questions and sometimes we don’t.
 On those times when we have a lot of submissions, it’s helpful to have your contact info so we can at least text or email you that your question is ready.

 The answer to your question will be posted within a couple of weeks.
-We don’t monitor the site 24/7, so if it is an emergency, call 911 or if something is urgent or you’re in crisis, text START to 741-741.
+We don’t monitor the site 24/7, so if you need immediate help, text “NATIVE” to 741741 for free 24/7 support or call the Suicide Prevention Lifeline at 1-800-273-8255.